seveas/git-spindle/docs/github.rst

 Creates a gist (with optional description) from the named files.
-If you specify :file:`-` as filename, :file:`stdin` will be used, making it easy to pipe command output to github, for example: :command:`fortune | git hub gist -`
+If you specify :file:`-` as filename, :file:`stdin` will be used, making it easy to pipe command output to GitHub, for example: :command:`fortune | git hub gist -`

 .. describe:: git hub gists [<user>]